superhero/js.core/doc/book/2-code-quality/code-structure.md

 From a maintainers perspective, the implementation details of a solution has value, as well as the effect modification could have upstream to dependent components. **A bottom-up perspective.**

-This documentation advocates that both a **top-down** and **bottom-up** perspectives is reflected in the code structure of your solution for semantic reasoning.
-Semantic is...
+This documentation advocates that both a **top-down** and **bottom-up** perspectives is reflected in the code structure and designed solution.